Before Sessions

 - An exceptionally long paper which requires time to introduce and assess

-- If you know a client will be returning later in the day, work to establish a to-do list and to identify resources
+- Work to establish a to-do list and to identify resources

 - Be quick and specific in filing your session report